Whistle and Pee! How to teach your horse to urinate with a whistle.

-- It also gives you the opportunity to learn what his normal urine looks like, therefore alerting you to any possible weirdness before things get serious.
+- It also allows you to learn what his normal urine looks like, therefore alerting you to any possible weirdness before things get serious.
 You can learn more about what normal horse urine looks like here!

-- This also gives you the chance to teach him to urinate in one spot – great for the horse that likes to sleep in his urine spot.
+- This also allows you to teach him to urinate in one spot – great for the horse that likes to sleep in his urine spot.
 Or, you may have a run attached to his stall – so teaching him to urinate outside will save on bedding costs.